 Competing teams should know well in advance the specific sources from which questions are taken.
-Questions will be taken from the National 4-H Avian Bowl Manual material available on the website at https://national4hpoultry.ca.uky.edu/content/avian-bowl
+Questions will be taken from the selected sections of the National 4-H Avian Bowl Manual listed on the conference website:

 MECHANICS OF PLAY:

 6. Format